angrybacon/doomsday-wiki/markdown/chapters/02-ddft/04-echo.md

 ## Getting Fancier

 What happens when you aren't so lucky to have exactly 7 cards left over?
-Lets take a look at an example.
+Let's take a look at an example.

 ### Example 1